Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/editing.rst

    :Menu:      :menuselection:`Strip --> Reassign Inputs`
    :Hotkey:    :kbd:`R`

-This tool can be used to assign (reconnect) effect strips in a different way Just select three arbitrary strips and press :kbd:`R`.
+This tool can be used to assign (reconnect) effect strips in a different way.
+Just select three arbitrary strips and press :kbd:`R`.
 If you don't create a cycle, those will be connected to a new effect chain.